enso-org/enso/docs/infrastructure/logging.md

 logging is using off the shelf `Logback` implementation with some custom setup methods.
 The two APIss cooperate by essentially forwarding log messages from the former to the latter.

+While typically any SLF4J customization would be performed via custom `LoggerFacotry` and `Logger` implementation that is returned via a `StaticLoggerBinder` instance, this is not possible for our use-case:

+- file logging requires Enso-specific directory which is only known during runtime
+- centralized logging
+- modifying log levels without recompilation

 ### SLF4J Interface